 Making a Fragile Package Birthday Card

 Homemade greeting cards are actually a gift in themselves.
 Your creativity is the only limit on the project.
-This is a guide about making a Fragile Package birthday card.
+This is a page about making a Fragile Package birthday card.

 Approximate Time: 45 minutes